 I think I am coming to see “Birth Years” as a winter phase in general.
 This is a time for gentleness.
 A time to ask for help.
 A time to set aside as entirely the year of that baby.
 To focus all the love

 It’s vital for our daughters to see us performing nourishment and understanding our own bodies.
 They need to grow up embracing their own thoughts and feelings.
+We want our children to see the Gospel in motherhood!
 It is also vital for our sons to see a woman who has created a small life, loved and cared for.
 He must understand that this is his contribution as a man and father to the life he created!
 We are showing them the way that the family unit is to operate in health.

 Here is some other articles I’ve written on this topic…